 I love reading cyberpunk and space novels.
 I got hooked when I read my first Asimov book and I found it visionary.
 I enjoy stories that are accurate and fantastic at the same time, and I love to see when some of those crazy ideas actually come to life some decades later (space travel, anyone?).

-I realize that the future that I dream of is only going to happen if I get my hands into it, so I'm looking forward to working in projects, companies or industries where I can have a direct and visible impact in the way we live our lives, especially in the fields of transportation, exploration and fabrication.
-I want to help create the vehicles, tools and gear that will enable us to take the next big step.
+I realize that the future that I dream of is only going to happen if I get my hands into it, so I’m looking forward to working in projects, companies or industries where I can have a direct and visible impact in the way we live our lives, especially in the fields of manufacturing, exploration and transportation.
+I want to help create the robots, machines, vehicles, tools and gear that will enable us to take the next big step.

 Get in touch